omardeveloper/mutant-aws-sqs/README.md

-# Spring Cloud AWS Example with SQS and ElastiCache using Redis
+# Java Spring with Cloud AWS with Beanstalk and ElastiCache using Redis

 ## API